cysouw/diathesis/text/c02_case.md

 ### [ NA | N– ] Accusative drop {#sec:case-accusative-drop}

-Drops, or bare/zero antipassives, i.e. the removal of an accusative object, is a well-known phenomenon under the name of ambitransitive or labile verbs, typically exemplified with the verb *essen* 'to eat' [@Next a,b].
-However, *essen* will not be considered an example of strictly bare antipassive here, because the object can also be turned into a prepositional phrase [@Next c].
+Drops, or bare/zero antipassives, i.e. the removal of an accusative object, is a well-known phenomenon under the name of ambitransitive or labile verbs, typically exemplified with the verb *essen* 'to eat' [@next a,b].
+However, *essen* will not be considered an example of strictly bare antipassive here, because the object can also be turned into a prepositional phrase [@next c].
 All such prepositional antipassives (see [@sec:prepositions-accusative-antipassive]) also seem to allow a bare antipassive expression, so they will not be repeated here.

 :::ex
 a.
 Ich esse einen Apfel.